sikuli/sikuli/docs/source/region.rst

 Sikuli 0.10 begins to support visual event driven programming.
 You can tell a region :ref:`to observe that something appears, vanishes or changes <ObservingVisualEventsinaRegion>`.
-It is possible to wait for the completion of an observation or let it run in the background while your script is continuing.
+It is possible to wait for the completion of an observation or let it run in the background while your following script continues running.
 When one of the visual events happens, a handler in your script is called.
 Each region has one observer and each observer can handle multiple visual events.
 It's your responsibility to stop an observation.